• Skip to primary navigation

 Application

-2024 Awarded Chapters
+2024 Awarded Projects

 Pollination is a critical ecosystem service that helps to maintain the ecological integrity of native plant communities.
 Native pollinators—bees, butterflies, moths, bats and birds—play a critical role in sustaining ecosystems and provide essential services to American agriculture (estimated at as much as $9 billion annually).
 Interest in conservation of native pollinators has grown rapidly over the last few years as several species have experienced dramatic population declines.